Lynne Howarth, Executive Director

 Fun fact: Lynne used to be part of a horse drill team.

-Lesya Krasnikova, Administrator and Facilitator
+Lesya Krasnikova, Development and Administrative Support

 An opportunity to serve an AmeriCorps term at Medicine Horse Center (completed in October 2019) is what brought Lesya and her family to the Mancos Valley.
 She has been tasked with the establishment of a therapy garden at the Center and integration of nutritional and horticultural learning into our programming.
 You will frequently find her outside working on the garden space.
 After completing her term, Lesya had transitioned to a staff position sharing capacity building, grant writing, social media and volunteer management responsibilities with the Executive Director, Lynne Howarth.